 • Implement strong hiring procedures: Don’t risk a former employee divulging your company’s key IP, or a new employee improperly sharing a competitor’s IP.
 We’ve previously discussed how to implement proper onboarding and offboarding policies — check it out.

-In a nutshell, scope risk asks whether a court could interpret your claims too narrowly or too broadly.
-In other words, when you go to enforce your patent, will it cover the technology that you intended to cover when you drafted the patent application?
+In other words, there’s always some degree of uncertainty around what a patent will ultimately cover.
+When you go to enforce your patent, will it cover the technology that you intended to cover when you drafted the patent application?

 HOW TO MINIMIZE SCOPE RISK